jamesrhester/comcifs.github.io/draft/multi-block-summary.md

 unnecessary repetition in each data block.

 3. The CIF standard does not stipulate how to identify data blocks belonging to a single data set.
-Dictionaries may define data names that help in this task, or allow the context to determine aggregation.

-4. Summary blocks: where desired, the information for one or more `Set` categories that has been scattered over multiple data blocks may be repeated in a summary loop in a separate data block, for example, a list of powder phases with block pointers.
+4. Summary blocks: where desired, the information for one or more `Set` categories that has been scattered over multiple data blocks may be repeated in a summary loop in a separate data block, for example, a list of powder phase identifiers with block pointers (category pd_phase).
 In this case `_audit.schema` *must* be changed from the default appropriately, and the values listed in the summary loop *must* match the values provided in each individual data block.